-Mexico continues to undergo violent internal struggles between the government and organized crime with drug-cartel relations and other unlawful activities.
+Mexico continues to undergo violent internal struggles between the government and organized crime with drugcartel relations and other unlawful activities.
 The violence has increased since 2011, with over a 22% increase in crime in just the previous year.
 The number of kidnappings throughout Mexico is of particular concern and continues to rise.
 Militarized crime has not diminished, with ongoing confrontations between Mexican security forces and drug cartels.
-The majority of crimes include homicides, kidnapping and extortion with the most dangerous regions centralized in specific regions of Mexico: Guanajuato, Michoacan, Veracruz, Guerrero, Jalisco, Chihuahua, Sinaloa and Baja California.
+Shootouts, attacks and illegal roadblock may occur without warning.
+The majority of crimes include homicides, kidnapping and extortion with the most dangerous regions centralized in specific regions of Mexico: Colima, Guerrero, Guanajuato, Michoacan, Jalisco, Sinaloa and Tamaulipas.
 Travel advisories continue to prohibit intercity travel at night in numerous areas due to kidnappings, carjackings and highway robberies.
 Queretaro for the most part remains largely unaffected and no travel advisory is currently in effect.
 However small incidents still occur and although the Company is vigilant in taking additional measures to increase security and protect both personnel and property, there is no absolute guarantee that such measures will provide an adequate level of protection for the Company.
 The occurrence of these various factors and uncertainties cannot be accurately predicted, and could have an adverse effect on the Company's operations or future profitability.